callsandy/ForAngularPOC/README.md

 Run `npm install` to install all the dependencies

+if any issue try to run "sudo npm i" and also delete package.lock.json file before npm i.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.